Permafrost/Tundra/README.md

     * `$any` executes the task on any server in the cluster.
 Choose this option to ensure the service is only executed once at any one time, but can be executed by any server in the cluster.
+      This is the default when no target is specified.
     * `$all` execute the task on all servers in the cluster.
 Choose this option when the service needs to be executed on every cluster node at the same time to perform, for example, clean up or house keeping on every server.

-    If not specified, will default to `$any` if the server is a member of a cluster, otherwise will default to execution on the server creating the scheduled task.
+If this target is chosen for a server not in a cluster, it is equivalent to choosing `$self`.
+    * `$self` executes the task on the same server used to create the task.
   * `user` is the optional user account under which the service will be executed.
 If not specified, the service will execute under the `Default` user account context.